bjoern-hempel/service-checker/README.md

  -p+,
  -pp,   --port-positive           Checks that this given port is opened on the given machine.

- -p-,   --port-negative           Checks that this given port is closed on the given machine.
+ -p-,
- -pn,   -
+ -pn,   --port-negative           Checks that this given port is closed on the given machine.

  -sc,   --status-code             Checks that a given url returns an expected status code (http:80).
 Needs a -dn option before.